Beauty or beast? Belle doll looks like Justin Bieber in a dress

 Some just felt Belle looked like she was angrily awaiting her caffeine.

-You can watch the real Watson, and "Beast" Dan Stevens, get all dolled up for the live-action remake of "Beauty and the Beast" when it hits theaters on March 17.
+You can watch the real Watson, and "Beast" Dan Stevens, get all dolled up for the live-action remake of "Beauty and the Beast" when it hits theaters internationally in March.